-SOC 304 Globalization, Poverty, and Inequality

-Students are also strongly encouraged to complete an internship in this concentration.
+SOC 310 Sociology of Deviance SOC 304 Globalization, Poverty, and Inequality Students are also strongly encouraged to complete an internship in this concentration.

 Urban Studies

 Recommended for students interested in working within international organizations, non-profit institutions, municipal, county, and state governments or in private firms to help create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.